screwdriver-cd/guide/docs/user-guide/FAQ.md

       url: "#how-do-i-run-a-detached-pipeline"
     - title: How do I mark a build as UNSTABLE?
       url: "#how-do-i-mark-a-build-as-unstable"
+    - title: What shell does Screwdriver use?
+      url: "#what-shell-does-screwdriver-use"
     - title: How do I speed up time to upload artifacts?
       url: "#how-do-i-speed-up-time-to-upload-artifacts"

 ---

 # Frequently Asked Questions